 YMCA memberships are non-transferable and non-refundable.
 Those with plans to leave the area should inquire about the perpetual draft membership option.
-Members selecting the perpetual draft option may terminate the membership with a written request by the 15th of the previous month.
+Members selecting the perpetual draft option may terminate the membership with a written request by the 25th of the previous month.
 The bank draft also allows members to temporarily “suspend” the membership for a period of time.
-The draft does have to draft from the account a minimum of twice before it can be cancelled or “suspended.”
+The draft does have to draft from the account a minimum of once before it can be cancelled or “suspended.”

 For safety purposes, YMCA members are required to scan their membership key tag each time you visit.
 If a member does not have their membership key tag with them, another form of picture identification must be shown to gain access to the facility.
 Membership key tags and privileges are not transferable to other individuals.
 If you have lost or misplaced your key tag, please stop at the Welcome Center to ask for a new one.

 Annual renewal notices will be emailed to the email address we have on file for the billable member at the beginning of the month your membership expires.

 This space is available for reservations of all kinds.
 If you are interested in more information about reserving the Multi-Purpose Room, email The Multi-Purpose Room offers redesigned and remodeled open space, great for lectures, meetings and birthday parties.
 This space is available for reservations of all kinds.
 If you are interested in more information about reserving the Multi-Purpose Room, please email email@example.com..